 Who is at risk of severe COVID-19 disease?

 Some individuals seem to be at higher risk for more serious COVID-19 illness.
-These individuals include older adults and people who have severe chronic medical conditions like heart, lung or kidney disease.
+These individuals include older people and people of all ages with serious underlying medical conditions.

 Advice for people at higher risk of severe disease includes:

 - Stay at home as much as possible

 - Make sure you have access to several weeks of medications, groceries and supplies in case you need to stay home for prolonged periods of time.

 - When you go out in public, keep away from others who are sick, wear a mask, limit close contact and wash your hands often.

 For more information, consult the CDC guidance for high risk individuals: https://www.cdc.gov/coronavirus/2019-ncov/specific-groups/high-risk-complications.html

 What kind of tests are being used to diagnose COVID-19?